ByteChain-Labs/ByteChain-Testnet-Alpha/README.md

 This is the first testnet for ByteChain.
 It is a TypeScript type BlockChain and it uses the Proof of Work consensus mechanism.

-#Starting the program
+# Cloning and compiling the program
 **git clone**
 **npm i**
 **tsc**

-#Starting a node server
+# Starting a node server
 **npm run start-node**

-#Starting a wallet server
+# Starting a wallet server
 **npm run start-wallet**